8 Top WordPress Appointment and Booking Plugins (2020)

 - You’ll have better predictive capabilities for your business’s sales.

 - Other data available can help you adjust your services or products based on the most popular requests, day and time requests, etc.

-The Acuity Scheduling plugin is a great option if you want to give customers even more control over booking appointments and provide yourself with more control over the revenue gained from this tool.
+The Acuity Scheduling plugin is a great option if you want to give customers more control over booking appointments and provide yourself with more control over the revenue gained from this tool.
 Here are some highlights:

 - Integrates with a number of payment portals so you can collect pre-payments.

 - The process of booking, canceling, and rescheduling is entirely in the hands of clients.